jinghuazhao/physalia/docs/README.md

 <img src="https://animaldiversity.org/collections/contributors/Grzimek_inverts/Hydrozoa/Physalia_physalis_polyp/medium.jpg" width="150" height="300" align="right">

+# physalia

-The purpose for this repository, named after the Physalia course, [GWAS-course](https://github.com/jinghuazhao/GWAS-course) when in preparation, was to record basic uses of GitHub as well as call for contributions to GitHub repositories.
+The purpose for this repository, named after the Physalia GWAS-course, <https://github.com/jinghuazhao/GWAS-course> when in preparation, was to record basic uses of GitHub as well as call for contributions to GitHub repositories.

 ## How to contribute